ahfitwi/Computer_Network_Security/README.md

 #============================================================================

 """
-Project 3: Network Scan Detection
-Terse Project Description
-Write a python program that does the following
+Project 3: Terse Project Description (Network Scan Detection) Write a python program that does the following
 1) Capture network traffics on the monitoring linux machine using tcpdum tcpdum -i any -Q in> tcpdump_no_scan_xx.log (xx=-sS, -sV, etc)